The most basic definition of the word feminism is the advocacy of women’s rights with respect to gender equality.

 The sacrifice of women, quite literally.

-Sati is the practice of a widow (only women) immolating herself in her husband’s funeral pyre, as was Hindu tradition.
+Sati is or was the practice of a widow (only women) immolating herself in her husband’s funeral pyre, as was Hindu tradition.
 This went on for nearly 2400 years.
-Sati existed in ancient India and evidence based on reports from Alexander’s (‘The Great’) army Generals stated that the subcontinent practiced Sati in the year 400 B.C.
+It existed in ancient India and evidence based on reports from Alexander’s (‘The Great’) army Generals stating that the subcontinent practiced Sati in the year 400 B.C. is a testament to that.
 The last recorded case of Sati was in 1987 where an 18-year old Roop Kanwar was immolated in Rajasthan.
 The in-laws that were responsible for forcing Roop to commit suicide were acquitted in 2004, which makes no sense.
 Many other suspected cases of Sati have happened as recently as of 2015.

 When a girl child, means no child.